api-platform/docs/core/swagger-decorator.md

 `$docs['paths']['{path}']['{method}']['parameters']`

-for example if you want to remove all references to your path ’/foos’ in method GET in the swagger you can make in the normalise function
+for example if you want to remove all references to your path ’/foos’ in method GET in the swagger you can make in the normalize function

 ```php
 		unset($docs['paths']['/foos']['get']);